 - Give students a printed or digital copy of the Research Assistant Notebook for that investigation.
 Links to these can be found on the Teacher Support page in your account.

-Livestream Sessions (resuming this fall)
+Livestream Sessions (resuming October 2020)

 Our NHMU educators facilitate Research Quest investigations, providing modeling and support for students as you normally would in the classroom.
 Students can ask questions and every class is followed by a Study Hall where they can get help with their work.
 After Study Hall, a special, expert guest answers students’ questions.